rahil627/willowolf/README.md

 can keep notes that affect all of the sub-domain sites here

 todo:
 change name in all writings
+the current image for this repo is kinda creepy...

 [kind].willowolf, is the name of product 'n logo
 the way of [type], is the title